Quigley Down Under (1990)

 Elliott Marston: [Marston slips his coat back to reveal his holster] Some men are born in the wrong century.
 I think I was born on the wrong continent.
-Oh, by the way, you're fired
+Oh, by the way, you're fired.

-Matthew Quigley: This ain't Dodge City.
-And you ain't Bill Hickok.
+Matthew Quigley: This ain't Dodge City and you ain't Bill Hickok.

-Matthew Quigley: [Quigley shoots Dobkin, O'Flynn and Marston before they can even aim their guns, then walks up to a dying Marston] I said I never had much use for one.
+Matthew Quigley: [Quigley shoots Dobkin, O'Flynn and Marston before they can even aim their guns, then walks up to the dying Marston] I said I never had much use for one.
 Never said I didn't know how to use it.

 Major Ashley-Pitt: In our experience, Americans are uncouth misfits who should be run out of their own barbaric country.

 Matthew Quigley: Well, Lieutenant...

 Matthew Quigley: Major.
 We already run the misfits outta our country.
 We sent 'em back to England.